Jean-Sifrein Maury: Bonapartist

 The Archbishop of Paris, Cardinal Jean-Baptiste de Belloy died on 10 June 1808.
 By imperial decree, Napoleon I, Emperor of the French nominated his uncle, Cardinal Joseph Fesch, to the See of Paris This was his right, in accordance with the Concordat of 1801, Article 5, but Fesch was quite aware that Pius VII, who was Napoleon's prisoner, was refusing to provide bulls of institution for any bishops nominated by Bonaparte.
 On the refusal of Cardinal Fesch, on 10 October 1810 Napoleon nominated Maury.
 He also suggested to the Chapter of the cathedral of Paris that they elect him Administrator capitular of the diocese.
 The suggestion was immediately obeyed, by the majority of the Canons.
 Maury never called himself Archbishop of Paris, only archbishop-designate and Capitular Administrator of the diocese during the Sede vacante.
 On 5 November 1810, he was ordered by the pope to cease his activities in the diocese of Paris, and threatened him with ecclesiastical censures if he persisted, but Maury refused, claiming that the papal letter was a forgery.
+Napoleon tried unsuccessfully to break this impasse by calling a church council in Paris.

 On 9 April 1814, the Chapter of Notre Dame met and revoked the powers which they had bestowed on Cardinal Maury in 1810.
 On 3 May 1814, therefore, in the motu proprio "Gravissimis de Causis", Pope Pius VII suspended him from all episcopal functions in the dioceses of Montefiascone and Corneto.
 On the Bourbon restoration toward the end of 1814, he was summarily expelled from the French Academy and from the archiepiscopal palace in Paris.
 He was ordered to leave France by the Comte d'Artois, Lieutenant-General of the Realm.

 Maury retired to Rome.
 On the news of Napoleon's escape from Elba, Pius VII fled from the city, leaving the pro-Secretary of State, Cardinal Bartolomeo Pacca in charge.
 Pacca took advantage of the moment and ordered Maury imprisoned in the Castel Sant'Angelo, on 12 May 1815, for his disobedience to the papal orders.
 He was held for three months and fourteen days, until Consalvi returned from Vienna and ordered him released.
 He was allowed to take up residence in the novice house of the Lazarist fathers at San Silvestro al Quirinale.